-New to Twitter or wanna grow your account as fast as possible?
-Start right here to grow your followers without breaking a sweat.
+New to Twitter or want to grow your account as fast as possible?
+Start right here to get more Twitter followers without breaking a sweat!

-Before you doing anything about your profile, you need to decide what you want to tweet about.
-Hopefully you already know.
-Money, health, food, tech, etc. Choose your niches.
-Pick things that are close to you.
-That you know at least something about.
+Before you do anything about your profile, however, you need to decide what you want to tweet about.
+Hopefully, you already know.
+Money, health, food, tech, etc. – choose your niches.
+Pick topics that are close to you or that you know at least something about.

 Your handle (your Twitter account name) should ideally reflect what you tweet about.
-I just use my full name.
-But you can use the topics you tweet about too.
+Many people just use their full name, but you can use the topics you tweet about, too.

-Upload a personal profile pic.
-Preferably your face.
-Make it recognizable from a mile away.
-You need to stand out with it.
+Upload a personal profile picture, preferably of your face.
+Make it recognizable from a mile away – you need to stand out with it!

-Also upload a Twitter header.
-That’s that thing they see at the top of your profile once they click through.
-A quote.
-Something about you.
-A picture of you.
-Anything except the default blue background.
+Upload a Twitter header picture as well.
+It’s what people they see at the top of your profile once they click through.
+It could be a quote, something about you, a picture of yourself – anything except the default blue background.
 Use a service like canva.com to create a Twitter header for free.

-Fill in your Twitter bio.
+Next, fill in your Twitter bio.
 Why should people follow you?
 What do you write about?
-Remember that people need to click through to your account before they can follow you.
-So you need to give them a reason to.
-How can you help THEM?
-That’s what your followers care about.
-Themselves.
+Remember that people need to click through to your account before they can follow you, so you need to give them a reason to!
+How can you help them?
+That’s what your Twitter followers care about – themselves!

 How to grow your account to 100 followers

-First thing you need to do is get that 0 off your scoreboard man.
+The first thing you need to do is get that zero off your scoreboard quick!
 No one wants to be the first to follow you.
-The easiest way to gain followers is to join our Facebook group here.
-Mention your Twitter handle and follow back people.
+The easiest way to gain Twitter followers is to join our Facebook group here.
+Mention your Twitter handle and follow people back.

-I don’t recommend you do this above 100 followers.
-This is just to get something on the scoreboard.
-This probably won’t get you a lot of engagement.
-But it will make it easier for people on Twitter to follow you, because you already have a following.
+I don’t recommend you do this after 100 Twitter followers, however.
+This is just to get something on the scoreboard and probably won’t get you a lot of engagement.
+It will nevertheless make it easier for people on Twitter to follow you, since you will already have a following.

-Don’t expect these followers to stick.
-They’ll leave you just like that.
-If you want them to stick around YOU have to invest in the relationship.
-I encourage you to do so if you find matching profiles.
-Comment on their tweets.
-Like them, retweet them.
-But you won’t gain any followers for it.
-You’ll just gain a follower base that will stay loyal.
+Don’t expect these early Twitter followers to just stick around.
+They could leave you just like that!
+If you want them to stay, YOU have to invest in the relationship.
+If you find matching profiles, engage with them.
+Comment on their tweets, like them, retweet them.
+You won’t gain any Twitter followers for it, but you’ll just gain a follower base that will stay loyal.

 This process should take you about a week.
-Don’t follow 100 accounts in a day.
-Twitter will ban you.
+But careful: don’t follow 100 accounts in a day or Twitter will ban you!

 How to grow your account to 1000 followers

-Growing to 100 followers isn’t the hard part.
-It’s the part getting from 100 to 1000 that’s the hardest.
-This takes the most time and the most work.
+Growing to 100 Twitter followers isn’t the hard part – getting from 100 to 1000 is.
+This stage takes the most time and the most work.

-Start following really big account 100k+ followers who tweet a couple of times a day on topics that align with your topics / niches.
-Follow only big accounts that have a lot of engagement.
-E.g. 10+ retweets per tweet on average.
+Start following really big accounts with 100k+ Twitter followers who tweet a couple of times a day on topics that align with your topics and niches.
+Make sure to only follow only big accounts that have a lot of engagement, such as 10+ retweets per tweet on average.

 You’re going to use their engagement to benefit yourself.

-After you follow an account you can set an “alarm” whenever they tweet.
-For this tactic to work (better) you need to be fast.
+After you follow an account, you can set an “alarm” whenever they tweet.
+For this tactic to work (best), however, you need to be fast!

-As soon as you get a push notification that one of you big accounts tweeted, you need to jump on Twitter and look up the tweet.
+As soon as you get a push notification that one of your big accounts tweeted, you need to jump on Twitter and look up the tweet.

-So as quickly as you can try to come up with something of value.
+As quickly as you can, try to come up with something of value.
 If you can’t within the first 10 minutes of the tweet, don’t add a comment.
 Better to be silent than to look stupid.

 Look at what I did here:

 This one tweet landed me 10 new followers.
-You might not think that’s a lot, but it is.
-Rinse and repeat this 3 times a day and you’ll have 1000 followers within 30 days.
+You might not think that’s a lot, but it is!
+Rinse and repeat this 3 times a day and you’ll have 1000 Twitter followers within 30 days.

-If you can comment on big accounts 10 – 15 times a day you will see your followers gain by 10 – 20 a day.
-Sometimes when you’re lucky with a bit more.
-Sometimes less.
-That means it will take you about 2 months to get to 1000 followers.
-Time spent a day probably 1 -2 hours if you’re quick and comment fast.
+If you can comment on big accounts 10 – 15 times a day, you will see your follower count increase by 10 – 20 Twitter followers a day.
+Sometimes, when you’re lucky, even a bit more.
+Other times, fewer.
+This means it will take you about 2 months to get to 1000 followers, with an average of 1 -2 hours a day spent on Twitter if you’re quick and comment fast.

 That’s why it’s so important to follow big accounts that align perfectly with your niches.
-It’s easier to reply and you’ll get more followers from them because their followers also follow the big accounts for the same reason as they might follow you.
+It makes it easier to reply and you’ll get more followers from them because their followers also follow the big accounts for the same reason that they might follow you.

-What you shouldn’t do to grow your account to 1000+ followers
+What you shouldn’t do to grow your account to 1000+ Twitter followers

-Don’t tweet into thin air.
-You don’t have any followers.
-You don’t have anyone who can engage your content.
-So keep the amount of tweets you do down to below 5 a day.
-Even between 1 – 3 is more than enough.
+Don’t tweet into thin air – you don’t have any followers!
+You don’t have anyone who can engage your content, so keep the number of tweets you do down to below 5 a day, or even between 1 – 3 – that’s more than enough.

 Don’t tag (big) accounts in your tweets.
-They know what you’re doing.
-It won’t work.
-You won’t get a like.
-You won’t get a retweet.
-You will get blocked.
+They know what you’re doing and it won’t work!
+You won’t get a Like, you won’t get a retweet – you will only get blocked.

-Stop the follow for follow.
-It’s not a sustainable way to grow.
-It’s not natural.
-You get 0 engagement for it.
+Stop using the follow-for-follow tactic.
+It’s not a sustainable way to grow!
+It’s not natural and you get no engagement for it.
 Accounts that have a bigger engagement rate will get more impressions from their tweets.
-0 engagement also means less people who do follow you see your tweets.
+No engagement also means fewer people who do follow you see your tweets.

-Don’t buy followers, ever.
-Not just because it’s against the rules of Twitter but also because of the same reason the follow for follow shouldn’t be used after you have 100 followers.
+Do not EVER buy Twitter followers.
+Not just because it’s against the rules of Twitter, but also because of the same reason the follow-for-follow method shouldn’t be used after you have 100 followers.

-Buying followers will hurt your future growth rate.
+Buying Twitter followers will hurt your future growth rate.
 The bots/fake accounts will literally act as dead weight.
 They decrease your average engagement rate.
-That’s why it’s also not a good reason to follow for follow a lot.
-This is just mean to get you off the ground.
+That’s why it’s also not a good reason to follow-for-follow a lot.
+This is just meant to get you off the ground.

 Growing beyond 1000+ followers

-If you’re really serious about your twitter game you should automate a lot of stuff about it.
-Schedule your tweets once a day so you don’t have to come back to Twitter to tweet.
-Hypefury is great for this.
+If you’re really serious about your Twitter game you should automate a lot of aspects of it.
+For instance, schedule your tweets once a day so you don’t have to come back to Twitter to tweet.
+Hypefury is great for this and much more!

-You can schedule tweets.
-Easily create threads and even schedule retweets and auto retweet.
+You can schedule tweets, easily create threads and even schedule retweets and auto retweets.

-When you leave comment to big accounts it’s also a really good idea to retweet your own reply.
-This will amplify your own tweet towards your followers.
-This will create more engagement on the tweet and in turn create even more visibility for your comment.
-More people will see it, follow you. etc. Rinse and repeat this stuff.
+When you leave comments to big accounts, it’s also a really good idea to retweet your own reply.
+This will amplify your own tweet towards your Twitter followers.
+It will create more engagement on the tweet and, in turn, create even more visibility for your comment.
+More people will see it, follow you. etc. Rinse and repeat!

 Increase engagement on your tweets

-Just in real life you need to build relationships.
-Comment on other peoples tweets, like their stuff.
-Etc. Show a real interest in them and they will be more likely to amplify your message.
-Amplifying your message is the number one goal you have in order to grow your Twitter account organically.
+Just like in real life, you need to build relationships.
+Comment on other people’s tweets, like their stuff, etc. Show a real interest in them and they will be more likely to amplify your message.
+Them amplifying your message is the number one goal you should have in order to grow your Twitter account organically.

 Schedule your tweets

-If you’re like me, you’d spend 3+ hours on Twitter everyday.
-I don’t think you want to do that.
-Even if you have something to sell on twitter, it will only make sense to setup your shop seriously after you reach 2k – 3k followers.
+If you’re like me, you’d spend 3+ hours on Twitter every day.
+I don’t think you want to do that!
+Even if you have something to sell on Twitter, it would only make sense to set up your shop seriously after you reach 2k – 3k followers.

-Once a day, a couple of times a week, I sit down to fill my schedule up.
-This is way more effective than thinking about what to tweet about 10x a day.
-You’ll waste a lot of time.
+Once a day, a couple of times a week, I sit down to fill up my schedule.
+This is way more effective than thinking about what to tweet about 10x a day!
+You’d waste a lot of time.

 I mostly tweet about productivity and how to grow an online business on Twitter.
-Like anyone I don’t have inspiration all the time.
-I get about 20% – 40% of my tweets from what I go through on a daily basis.
-Another chunk of where I get inspiration from is simply from books.
+Like anyone, I don’t have inspiration all the time.
+I get about 20% – 40% of my tweets from what I go through on a daily basis, and the rest simply from books.

-Start flipping pages and when you land on something interesting see how you can use what’s in the book and relate it more towards who you are / what you tweet about.
+Start flipping pages and when you land on something interesting, see how you can use what’s in the book and relate it more towards who you are and what you tweet about.

 Grow your Twitter account organically

-Don’t use a Twitter growth bot to help you auto follow and auto reply.
-This is the easiest behavior to detect for Twitter and you’ll get a one way ticket to the Twitter-jail.
-They’re real easy on banning accounts.
-You can start all over just like that.
-That’s not something you want to be doing, throwing away months of work just because you wanted to see a larger follower number.
-Because the number of followers don’t buy you anything.
+Don’t use a Twitter growth bot to help you auto-follow and auto-reply.
+This is the easiest behavior to detect for Twitter and you’ll get a one-way ticket to Twitter jail!
+They’re really easy on banning accounts and you’d have to start all over just like that.
+You don’t want to throw away months of work just because you wanted to see a larger follower number!
+In the end, the number of Twitter followers doesn’t buy you anything.

-I’ve seen a lot of accounts with 100k+ followers who don’t have any engagement on their accounts.
-So they can’t “sell” on that account.
-No engagement means no clicks to your own business but it will also not attract any advertisers who’re interested in working with you.
+I’ve seen a lot of accounts with 100k+ Twitter followers who don’t have any engagement on their accounts.
+For that reason, they can’t “sell” on that account!
+No engagement means no clicks to your own business, and it will also not attract any advertisers interested in working with you.

-5 years ago you could get away with having a big fake following.
-These days, not so much.
+Five years ago, you could get away with having a big fake following; these days, not so much.
 The marketers who go about influencer marketing aren’t stupid.
 They won’t even start a conversation if they smell your following is fake.

-There are a lot of Twitter growth services out there that only give you one option.
-Buy followers through them.
-If you just want a big number of followers next to your name go for it.
-But besides a little bit of bragging rights you won’t get anything out of it.
+There are a lot of Twitter growth services out there that only give you one option: to buy Twitter followers through them.
+If you just want a big number of Twitter followers next to your name, go for it, but besides a few bragging rights, you won’t get anything out of it.
 It just costs money and will hurt you in the long run.
-You won’t be able to build a big audience as quick as you’d like because of all the dead weight.
+You won’t be able to build a big audience as quickly as you’d like because of all the dead weight!

 If you’re serious about Twitter and want to save time while increasing engagement, try a free trial of our app today!

-How any Twitter noob can grow their followers
+How any Twitter newbie can grow their followers

-- Add value to timelines of big accounts
+- Add value to the timelines of big accounts;

-- Follower growth goes slow first.
-Stay consistent!
+- Follower growth goes slow at first; stay consistent;